munificent/craftinginterpreters/book/statements-and-state.md

 print 2 + 1;
 ```

 It almost looks like a real program!
-Granted, not a super useful one, but we're
+Note that the REPL too now requires you to
-making progress.
-Note that the REPL too now requires you to enter a full
+enter a full statement instead of a simple expression.
+Don't forget your
-statement instead of a simple expression.
-Don't forget your semicolons.
+semicolons.

 ## Global Variables